CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): Experimental Evaluation

 We have performed a comparative analysis of \cofhee{} against a software implementation in terms of both execution time and power consumption by executing a ciphertext multiplication without relinearization using one instance of \cofhee{}.
 For the software implementation, we have employed the Microsoft SEAL 3.7 library \cite{seal}, executing it on an AMD Ryzen 7 5800h (TSMC 7nm FinFET) processor operating at 3.8Ghz, paired with 16GB of RAM on Ubuntu 20.04 LTS, and we have gathered power measurements using \texttt{powertop}.
 We have established the polynomial degree as $n = \{2^{12}, 2^{13}\}$ and $\log q = \{109, 218\}$ bits, which provide a security level of 128 bits against classical computers.
 The results of this comparison are illustrated in Fig. \ref{fig:results}.

-For $(n, \log q) = (2^{12}, 109)$, SEAL breaks the 109-bit modulus into three smaller moduli of 36, 36, and 37 bits using RNS for faster computation in the native 64-bit architecture.
-Each of these three towers must perform the ciphertext multiplication according to Eq. \ref{eq:ctmul}.
+For $(n, \log q) = (2^{12}, 109)$, we break SEAL's 109-bit modulus into two smaller moduli of 54 and 55 bits using RNS for faster computation in the native 64-bit architecture.
+Each of these two towers must perform the ciphertext multiplication according to Eq. \ref{eq:ctmul}.
 For the same operation, \cofhee{} natively supports 128 bits, therefore, it requires only one tower.
-As shown in Fig. \ref{fig:times}, the software implementation takes $2.1ms$ to operate on the three towers, while \cofhee{} needs $0.84ms$ to finalize the ciphertext multiplication.
-Regarding power (Fig. \ref{fig:power}), \cofhee{} is two orders of magnitude more efficient as it requires $22mW$ of power, while the software implementation uses $1.47W$.
+As shown in Fig. \ref{fig:times}, the software implementation takes $1.5ms$ to operate on the two towers running on a single thread, while \cofhee{} needs $0.84ms$ to finalize the ciphertext multiplication.
+Regarding power (Fig. \ref{fig:power}), \cofhee{} is two orders of magnitude more efficient as it requires $22mW$ of power, while the software implementation uses $1.48W$.